Method

 Understand the central principle: the Quran does not repeat its prophets, it redistributes them – each surah extracts a different law from the same prophet.

-Adam Has Not Finished Descending
+Adam (peace be upon him) Has Not Finished Descending

 How each surah extracts from Adam a different law of descent.

-Noah Never Crosses the Same Waters
+Noah (peace be upon him) Never Crosses the Same Waters

 How each surah makes Noah cross different waters.